 “I worked as a substitute teacher just to make sure that I brought in a certain amount of money until I established myself,” Cordway says.
 “It wasn’t high-paying, but it was a flexible job, and I could pick and choose how often I worked, depending on how much I needed to earn.”

 Having an income deficit is a scary place to be, and it can be a major confidence killer once you finally embrace self-employment and start doing work you enjoy.
-But there are some other ways that you can help hold things together, too.
+But there are also some other ways that you can help hold things together when your business is slow.

 3. Build Up Your Emergency Savings